SP Funds S&P 500 Sharia Industry Exclusions ETF (SPUS) Volatility Skew

 Implied volatility skew shows how IV varies across strike prices for a given expiration.
 Steeper skews indicate higher demand for downside protection relative to upside speculation.

-SP Funds S&P 500 Sharia Industry Exclusions ETF (SPUS) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.54B, listed on AMEX, carrying a beta of 1.10 to the broader market.
-SPUS is an ETF offering value-conscious, Sharia-compliant exposure to 200 low-leverage stocks from the S&P 500 Index. public since 2019-12-18.
+SP Funds S&P 500 Sharia Industry Exclusions ETF (SPUS) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $2.55B, listed on AMEX, carrying a beta of 1.13 to the broader market.
+The SPUS Exchange Traded Fund (ETF) offers investors a means to invest in a select group of around 200 companies. public since 2019-12-18.

 Learn how volatility skew is reported and how to read the data →